-The incredible Sunshine Coast Trail (SCT) originated in 1992 when a handful of outdoor enthusiasts realized the region's quickly-vanishing old growth.
-The full trail measures roughly 180km and acts as a protected wilderness corridor linking Desolation Sound with Saltery Bay, through the temperate rain forest of the Upper Sunshine Coast.
-13 basic shelters (huts) are scattered along the trail - each available on a first-come/first-served basis, accommodating up to a dozen hikers.
-This seven-day self-guided Sunshine Coast 'sampler' takes in two of the trail-builders' favourite sections, the bookends of the trail, which offer incredible hiking, outstanding views, and some of our favourite huts/campsites.
-Great Canadian Trails takes care of all of your backpacking needs with trailhead transfers included, gear and camp/trail meals fully-supplied, daily food drops, and the use of our exclusive storage containers and emergency GPS transponders.
-We even arrange mid-hike accommodation in the town of Powell River, so you can refresh partway through and enjoy the local scene before heading back into the remote wilderness.
+British Columbia's Sunshine Coast is tucked into the southwest corner of Canada, where the mossy rainforest drops beneath the Coast Mountains into the Strait of Georgia.
+Part of the mainland, but accessible only by water or air, it has all the laid-back charm of island living.
+The epic 180km Sunshine Coast Trail (SCT) originated in 1992 when a handful of outdoor enthusiasts realized the region's quickly-vanishing old growth.
+The trail acts as a protected wilderness corridor linking Desolation Sound with Saltery Bay, traversing a wide variety of landscapes from coastal shorelines, along creeks and lakes, through old growth forests to panoramic mountaintops.
+14 basic shelters (huts) are scattered along the trail's length, each accommodating up to a dozen hikers.
+This 7-day 'sampler' takes in two of the trail-builders' favourite sections - the bookends of the trail - with outstanding views, breathtaking back country hiking, rich fauna and flora, and some of our favourite huts/campsites.
+We take care of all of your backpacking needs with trailhead transfers, daily food drops, gear and camp/trail meals fully-supplied, and the use of our exclusive storage containers and emergency GPS transponders.
+We even arrange mid-hike accommodation in the trendy town of Powell River, so you can refresh partway through and enjoy the local scene before heading back into the remote wilderness.
 Simply bring your backpack, your spirit of adventure, and let us do the rest!

 Anyone undertaking a full pack trek should be aware of the physical and mental demands involved.
 These are designed for experienced adventurers who are seeking a challenge.
 The trek will involve unstable footing, rough terrain, plenty of elevation gains and losses, and long hiking days; all while carrying your own gear in a full pack.